mj-felix/mj-felix/README.md

 I used to be a Technical Business Analyst but then decided to shift my career to development space.

 Check out [mjfelix.dev](https://mjfelix.dev) to learn more about me.

+Also, sharing some of my *pearls of wisdom* via [trackmynotes.mjfelix.dev/user/mjfelix/notes](https://trackmynotes.mjfelix.dev/user/mjfelix/notes).

 ## Contact